mdneuzerling/mdneuzerling.com/content/post/2021-12-15-advent-of-code-2021-a-julia-journal-part-1/index.md

 This post covers days 1 through 8.

-# Advent of Code 2021: A Julia Journal

 ## [Day 1: Increasing sequences](https://adventofcode.com/2021/day/1)

 > Count the number of times a depth measurement increases from the previous measurement